ariporad/hanbot/README.md

 **An Important Note:** Heroku restarts every dyno every ~24 hours.
 It's important that this reboot does not occur during the times of 6PM-6AM ET (the times when we are usually on Zoom), because if it does, it will lose track of the current Zoom status.
 To reset this cycle, just run `heroku ps:restart -a olin-2024-hanbot` some time in the morning or early afternoon ET.
 (See [#1](https://github.com/ariporad/hanbot/issues/1))

+## Contributing

+Please feel free to contribute to Hanbot!
+This bot belongs to all of us, and I'd love to have others contribute functionality (or just suggestions).
+Feel free to fork the project and open a PR, or just [create an issue](https://github.com/ariporad/hanbot/issues/new).

+If you need help, feel free to reach out to me on Discord (I'm `Ari (Han X)`).

+If you do contribute code, please make sure that your code works, and run `yarn lint` to ensure it's formatted properly (using [prettier][]).
+Ping me on the Discord and I'll set you up with the relevant credentials and tokens for testing your changes.

 ## License

 Hanbot is licensed under the MIT License: